jobayehoque/VeroctaAI/replit.md

 This is a professional-grade full-stack financial analysis platform that combines React TypeScript frontend with Python Flask backend.
 The application provides AI-powered insights, comprehensive SpendScore analytics, and modern web interface for financial intelligence.

 ## Current State
-- **Status**: Successfully imported and configured for Replit environment
+- **Status**: ✅ Successfully imported and configured for Replit environment
-- **Frontend**: React 18 with TypeScript, Tailwind CSS, and Vite build system
+- **Frontend**: React 18 with TypeScript, Tailwind CSS, and Vite build system - BUILT FOR PRODUCTION
-- **Backend**: Flask with CORS, JWT authentication, OpenAI integration
+- **Backend**: Flask with CORS, JWT authentication, OpenAI integration - RUNNING ON PORT 5000
 - **Port Configuration**: Running on port 5000 (Flask serves both API and built frontend)
-- **Dependencies**: All frontend and backend dependencies installed
+- **Dependencies**: ✅ All frontend and backend dependencies installed
+- **Workflow**: ✅ Active workflow serving the application
+- **Deployment**: ✅ Production deployment configured with Gunicorn

 ## Architecture
 - **Frontend**: React TypeScript app located in `verocta-ai-unified/frontend/`